Esri/i3s-spec/profiles/meshpyramids/meshpyramids.md

 ## Schema

 The meshpyramids profile makes use of all 7 main resource types and allows a restricted set of properties.
 It takes away some flexibility and features for a gain in performance, e.g. by making the FeatureData resource optional.
-Note that since the FeatureData resource is optional and loaded lazily for certain actions, the 3dSCeneLayer resource must contain a DefaultGeometrySchema.
-If that is not present, clients wouldn't know how to interpret the Geometry resources.
+Note the FeatureData resource is optional for this profile, hence the 3dSCeneLayer resource must contain a DefaultGeometrySchema.

 ### SceneServiceInfo